Massachusetts Divorce Laws

 Massachusetts Divorce Laws regarding Child Custody

 The General laws of this state Chapter 208-31 are observed while allocating child custody.
 There is no presumption either against or for shared physical or legal custody.
 The Court ponders if the past and present life of the child has undesirably impacted the emotional, moral, mental and physical health of the child.
 Sometimes it may happen that the parents reach a consensus regarding custody and form an agreement.
 Then, the Court issues orders as per this agreement, if it does not find any evidence that this agreement is not in the best interests of the child.
+The custody and visitation orders of the court should be followed strictly till the child is in care of the parents.
+Once the child attains the age of maturity, the child custody orders are eliminated.

 Restoration of wife’s name

-As a part of the divorce procedure, the Court may permit the wife to restart using the name of her former husband or her maiden name.
+As a part of the divorce procedure, the Court may permit the wife to begin using the name of her former husband or her maiden name.
 Chapter 208-23 of the General Laws of the state are followed in this regard.

 Spousal support

+Spousal support can be requested by any of the partners who is going to be affected badly after divorce.
 The Court might issue orders that one of the partners is obliged to pay spousal support to the other.
 Chapter 208-34 of the General Laws of this state are adhered to.
-The Court speculates the below mentioned issues while finalizing the amount of spousal support –
+The Court speculates the below mentioned issues while finalizing the amount of spousal support -

 • Input of each partner as a homemaker